karelia/MockServer/Documentation/Design-template.md

 Key Classes
 -----------

-Essentially the design revolves around the interation of these classes: <KMSServer>, <KMSConnection>, <KMSListener>, <KMSResponseCollection> and a subclass of <KMSResponder>.
+Essentially the design revolves around the interation of these classes: <KMSServer>, <KMSCommand>, <KMSConnection>, <KMSListener>, <KMSResponseCollection> and a subclass of <KMSResponder>.

 The <KMSServer> is the focus and holds references to all the other objects.

 The abstract <KMSResponder> class is responsible for the actual behaviour of the server.
 We currently provide one concrete subclass of this - <KMSRegExResponder> - which works by pattern matching.
 You'll can create one of these to pass to the <KMSServer> object, or you can use the <KMSResponseCollection> class to generate them from a JSON file defining their contents.

 The internal <KMSConnection> and <KMSListener> classes are responsible for implementing the networking.
 Their function is mentioned below, but you shouldn't need to deal with them directly.

+Instances of <KMSCommand> represent actions to perform on the connection in response to incoming data.
+Typically these do things like sending back data, pausing, or closing the connection.

 Listening For Connections
 -------------------------